Today’s conservatives and the GOP have no values. They just have talking points.

 To us, it was just a random dot on the map on our way home to Austin, Texas on a recent trip.
 We were going to spend the night in Jackson, but I stupidly stuck my credit card in the dollar slot of a vending machine at a rest stop outside Meridian.
 The vending machine, very happy with the change in diet, promptly ate my card.
 We wanted to cancel the card as soon as possible, but first we needed it to check into a hotel, so we stayed in Meridian.

 Posted in History, Slavery, Uncategorized

-Tagged America, American, Amerika, Amerikaans, Burgeroorlog, Civil Rights Act 1866, Civil War, geschiedenis, history, ku klux klan, Meridian Mississippi, race riots, Reconstruction, slavernij, slavery
+Tagged African-American History, America, American, Black History, Civil Rights Act 1866, Civil War, history, Ku Klux Klan, Meridian Mississippi, race riots, Reconstruction, slavernij, Slavery

 I left Las Vegas in the dead of night.
 My wonderful husband T told me to at least make a little vacation out of it, so I did.
 I spent the next four days driving home road trip style.
 Taking 3- and 4-digit roads wherever possible.

 On one of those roads, just outside Gallup, New Mexico, I saw this sign.
 I think it’s a good one for the photo challenge.